Mechanical Keyboards: A Guide for Beginners

 Types of Mechanical Keyboards

-Mechanical keyboards are typically categorized by which switch type they use under the keycaps.
-Most of the mechanical keyboards currently on the market have one of three main switch varieties:
+Mechanical keyboards are typically categorized by the switch type they use under the keycaps.
+Most of the mechanical keyboards currently on the market have one of three main switch varieties, with additional niche options gaining popularity:

-Linear switches are sensitive and give limited tactile feedback.
+1. Linear: Linear switches are sensitive and provide smooth keystrokes with limited tactile feedback.
 Minimal effort is needed to push down each key, making them easier and faster to activate than other switch types.
-As a result, they can be difficult to type on, but are very popular for gaming and esports.
+As a result, they are very popular for gaming and esports due to their speed and responsiveness.
+However, they may be less ideal for typing-intensive tasks.

-Clicky switches have the same bump as tactile switches, as well as a click sound with each keystroke.
-This makes for a satisfying experience reminiscent of a typewriter but may not be ideal for use in shared spaces.
+3. Clicky Clicky switches have the same tactile bump as tactile switches but also produce a distinct click sound with each keystroke.
+This delivers a satisfying, typewriter-like experience.
+However, the noise may not be ideal for use in shared or quiet environments.

 Who Needs Mechanical Keyboards?